Why Use PTC Ceramic Heating Elements?

 Voltage is constant and stays the same.
 If the resistance of the circuit goes up, the current goes down or a positive coefficient.

 Power or P = I X V or current times voltage.
-If voltage is again constant, then the power generated that produces heat is a function of the current.
+If voltage is again constant, then the power generated that produces heat is the current function.

 If more heat or higher temperatures are needed, more voltage or current is required.
-Usually, the energy is determined by the available circuit voltages in the panel or device.
+The energy consumed is determined by the available circuit voltages in the panel or device.

 How are the PTC Ceramic Elements Made?